OneDrive QuickStart guide for small businesses

 Settings in the OneDrive admin center are grouped into six categories:

 Sync.
-On the Sync tab, you can configure sync restrictions based on file type, require that synced devices be joined to your domain, or restrict synchronization from computers running macOS.
+On the Sync page, you can require that synced devices be joined to your domain or configure sync restrictions based on file type.

 Compliance.
-The Compliance tab provides a centralized list of links to auditing, data loss prevention (DLP), retention, ediscovery, and alerting capabilities within Office 365 that are applicable to OneDrive.
-(Most small businesses won’t use these options.)
+The Compliance page provides a centralized list of links to auditing, data loss prevention (DLP), retention, eDiscovery, and alerting capabilities within Office 365 that are applicable to OneDrive.
+(Most small businesses won't use these options.)

 Selecting an item's link redirects you to the Office 365 Security & Compliance Center, where you can configure that item.
 You can create DLP policies from templates that protect certain types of data, such as Social Security numbers, banking information, and other financial and medical content.
 For a walkthrough of how to create DLP policies in Office 365 and apply them to OneDrive, see Create a DLP policy from a template.